-Walt Disney on Mickey Mouse, whose house is in Toontown:“I only hope that we never lose sight of one thing – that it was all started by a mouse.”
+Walt Disney on Mickey Mouse, whose house is in Toontown: “I only hope that we never lose sight of one thing – that it was all started by a mouse.”

-Don’t miss: Mickey’s Toontown has eight attractions, including Roger Rabbit’s Car Toon Spin, a FastPass attraction.
+Don’t miss: Mickey’s Toontown has eight attractions, including Roger Rabbit’s Car Toon Spin.
 On this attraction, guests board Lenny the Cab and spin through the streets and alleys of Toontown.
 At Mickey’s House and Meet Mickey, guests walk through Mickey’s home (complete with Pluto’s doghouse and Mickey’s famous gloves in the laundry) before meeting the one and only mouse himself for a photo and an autograph.
 The land also offers two places to shop for treats and souvenirs, plus five food and beverage locations.

 - Roger Rabbit’s Car Toon Spin

 - Mickey’s House and Meet Mickey

 - Minnie’s House

 - Chip ‘n Dale Treehouse

 - Donald’s Boat